Ice Rule Engine Detailed Guide

 @Resource

-private String key; //Configurable uidKey
+private String key; // Configurable uidKey

-private double value; //The configurable balance value value
+private double value; // Configurable balance value

 @Override